pulumi/docs/content/docs/guides/crosswalk/aws/iam.md

 If you need to attach a managed policy ARN to your user, use the [`UserPolicyAttachment` resource](
 {{< relref "/docs/reference/pkg/aws/iam/userpolicyattachment" >}}).

-Finally, for detailed information about IAM Users, please refer to the [AWS documentation]( https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users.html).
+Finally, for detailed information about IAM Users, refer to the [AWS documentation]( https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users.html).

 ### IAM Groups